Family Support Network offers the below programs for parents & carers in the Lismore area of NSW, for free.

 Read more: South Lismore Playgroups

 Our Nimbin Family Centre offers an informal, safe, child friendly space for families with children 0-5 years in the Nimbin area to: meet with other families, obtain parenting information, and support each other.
-Our friendly staff at Nimbin runs Playgroups on Tuesday & Friday, organises regular information sessions, parenting support and education.
-One-on-One Family Work is available in Nimbin and surrounding areas by appointment on Thursdays.
+Our Playgroups in Nimbin are temporarily suspended in Term 4 2021 due to COVID Restrictions.

 Read more: Nimbin Playgroups